-The Associate of Arts Degree will be awarded to students who meet the following requirements:
+The Associate of Arts Degree in Teaching Degree will be awarded to students who meet the following requirements:

 - 1. Successful completion of sixty semester hours of college-level work. - 2.
-Successful completion of the core curriculum as listed above, which includes the following courses: - Six semester hours of Communication. - Three semester hours of Math. - Eight semester hours of Life and Physical Science. - Three semester hours of Language, Philosophy and Culture. - Three semester hours of Creative Arts. - Six semester hours of American History.

-- Six semester hours of Government/Political Science. - Three semester hours of Social and Behavioral Sciences - Four semester hours of the Component Area.
+Successful completion of the core curriculum as listed above, which includes the following courses: - Six semester hours of Communication. - Three semester hours of Math.
+(MATH 1314) - Eight semester hours of Life and Physical Science (For EC-6 it must be BIOL 1406 & CHEM 1411). - Three semester hours of Language, Philosophy and Culture. - Three semester hours of Creative Arts. - Six semester hours of American History. - Six semester hours of Government/Political Science. - Three semester hours of Social and Behavioral Sciences - Four semester hours of the Component Area.
 Either EDUC 1100 or PSYC 1100, plus SPCH 1315.